 How Sleep Protects Against Cold and Flu

 Every day we are exposed to hundreds of thousands, even millions, of germs.
 These include bacteria and viruses.
 Our immune systems are well-trained to fight off most of these germs.
-When a bacteria or virus can evade our immune system long enough to infect us, we become ill.
+When bacteria or viruses can evade our immune system long enough to infect us, we become ill.

 In addition, our immune systems rely a great deal on immune memory.
 Once your immune system has encountered a germ that causes illness, it is better-primed to recognize this germ in the future and kill it before it can cause an infection.
 Sleep appears to play a role in the formation of immunological memory.
 The cells that form our immune memory are at their highest levels when we are in slow wave deep sleep.
 When you do not get enough sleep, you have lower levels of the very cells you are trusting to keep you from getting sick from that same cold you had last year.

 With cold and flu season in full swing, getting enough sleep is more important than ever.
 However, there are a few other things that you can do to strengthen your defenses against the germs all around you.
 Consider the following immunity building options that are based on solid research:

 - Wash your hands or use portable hand sanitizer often.

 - Ask sick people around you to use face masks and to cough or sneeze into their arm rather than on their hands.

 - Drink plenty of water; around eight full glasses a day.

 - Avoid shaking hands and performing other activities that put you in direct contact with hands and faces.